php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 3. The resources MUST be laid out so that an autoloader can perform the following steps to locate and eventually include the correct _resource_:

-  1. For each _namespace prefix_ of the _autoloadable class name_, determine
+  1. For each _namespace prefix_ of the _qualified class name_, determine
   all _resource bases_ associated with it, if any.

   2. For every combination of _namespace prefix_ and _resource base_ found,